-- 4.1.
-The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by - a) the work of the senior management team who have responsibility for the development and maintenance of the governance environment, - b) the Internal Audit Manager's Annual Report, - c) comments made by the external auditors, - d) other review agencies and inspectorates. - 4.2.
-The review has been led by the Governance Group comprising the Monitoring Officer, the Section 151 Officer, the Policy and Performance Team Leader, the Internal Audit Manager, the Legal Services Manager and other officers when they have specific contributions to make.
-In carrying out the review, we have kept in mind the six CIPFA/SOLACE principles of effective governance.
-The Group has considered the following evidence: - a) Service Assurance Statements each Head of Service as well as the Chief Executive and Chief Operating Officer have completed a self-assessment covering the effectiveness of Governance arrangements in their area.
+- 4.1 The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
+The review of effectiveness is informed by - a) the work of the senior management team who have responsibility for the development and maintenance of the governance environment, - b) the role of the Cabinet and committees, including the Audit and Standards Committee - c) the Internal Audit Manager's Annual Report, - d) comments made by the external auditors - e) other review agencies and inspectorates. - 4.2 The review has been led by the Governance Group comprising the Monitoring Officer, the Section 151 Officer, a Policy and Performance representative, the Internal Audit Manager, the Legal Services Manager and other officers when they have specific contributions to make.
+In carrying out the review, the Group has kept in mind the six CIPFA/SOLACE principles of effective governance.
+The Group has considered the following evidence: - a) Service Assurance Statements each Head of Service, in conjunction with their managers, have completed a self-assessment covering the effectiveness of Governance arrangements in their area.
 The self-assessments, which have been reviewed by Internal Audit, have been used to identify areas for improvement both at a service level and, where more than one service has identified an area for improvement, corporate actions have been added to the improvement plan covered in the next section.

-- b) The Internal Audit Manager's annual opinion on the Council's control framework, delivered to the Audit & Standards Committee, as the body charged with governance. - c) The Audit Manager is of the opinion that overall an adequate level of assurance can be provided in connection with the Council's internal control environment.
+- b) The Internal Audit Manager's annual opinion on the Council's control framework, delivered to the Audit & Standards Committee, as the body charged with governance. - c) Based upon the results of work undertaken during the year it is the Internal Audit Manager's overall opinion that the Council has an adequate and effective governance, risk management and control framework for 2014/15.
 Areas for improvement were identified in a number of reviews and action plans agreed.
-In his opinion, for the 12 months ended 31 March 2014 the Council had adequate and effective risk management, control and governance processes to manage achievement of the Council's objectives.
-Where significant deficiencies in control processes have been identified by Internal Audit, the actions that the Council's management plan to take will, if implemented satisfactorily, resolve the deficiencies in the appropriate manner; - d) External audit reports during and on the 2013/14 year.
-Where these exist, we have also used reports from other agencies and inspectorates. - e) Review of internal audit effectiveness. - 4.3.
-During the year the Governance Group has been responsible for monitoring and reviewing the corporate governance framework and for considering specific governance issues as they arise.
+Where significant deficiencies in control processes have been identified by Internal Audit, the actions that the Council's management plan to take will, if implemented satisfactorily, resolve the deficiencies in the appropriate manner; - d) External audit reports during and on the 2014/15 year.
+Where these exist, we have also used reports from other agencies and inspectorates. - 4.3 During the year the Governance Group has been responsible for monitoring and reviewing the corporate governance framework and for considering specific governance issues as they arise.
 The work of this group has strengthened many of the Council's governance processes and has addressed issues raised in the Annual Governance Statement.
-In particular, the group has been able to ensure that there is better integration of the assurance framework and that the process for producing the Annual Governance Statement is more robust. - 4.4.
-The Governance Group has undertaken an assessment of the arrangements for governance during 2013/14 and has concluded that arrangements are fit for purpose.
-As a result of this work, a number of Governance issues have been identified and in order to further strengthen arrangements, an action plan to address these issues is set out below.
+In particular, the group has been able to ensure that there is better integration of the assurance framework and that the process for producing the Annual Governance Statement is more robust. - 4.4 The Governance Group has undertaken an assessment of the arrangements for governance during 2014/15 and has concluded that arrangements are fit for purpose.
+This has included a refresh of the Code of Corporate Governance with the updated version available on the Council's website.
+As a result of this work, a number of governance issues have been identified and in order to further strengthen arrangements, an action plan to address these issues is set out below.